 What a revelation!
-I’ve lived for more than 30 years with the notion that Ostrava is mostly just a dirty polluted city that is hardly worth visiting except from the music festival Colors of Ostrava.
+I’ve lived for more than 30 years with the notion that Ostrava is mostly just a dirty polluted Czech city that is hardly worth visiting except from the music festival Colors of Ostrava.
 But guess what – I found myself in Ostrava for work and fell in love.

 I think it wasn’t just because the day turned out to be especially pretty but also because Ostrava cast a spell on me!
 If it weren’t (still today) the most polluted city in the Czech Republic, I might even consider moving there.
 Don’t tell Prague that I almost cheated on her.